Utkar5hM/utkar5hm.github.io/site/content/post/2024-11-22-ebpf-vs-perf-schema.md

 - Query fingerprinting/normalization uses regex, which is CPU intensive and might impact performance.
 One idea to reduce this overhead could be to transfer data to another system for normalization/export.
 - The program might still have room for optimization.

-It also seemed interesting to test how the tool behaves when collecting only slower queries—say, queries longer than 200ms or 1000ms.
+It also seemed interesting to test how the tool behaves when collecting only slower queries say, queries longer than 200ms or 1000ms.
 This makes sense, but the Percona blog explains why it’s usually not the best idea and suggests a better approach worth trying out later.

 ## Benchmarking Configuration